pghvlaans/sbotools/man-md/sbohints.1.md

 **-o\|\--optional**

 Add (or clear with **\--clear**) optional dependency requests for one or more scripts.
-The current optional dependencies will be displayed together with a prompt for adding or clearing.
+The current optional dependencies are displayed together with a prompt for adding or clearing.

 **-O\|\--replace-optional**

 Replace all existing optional dependency requests for one or more scripts.
-The current optional dependencies will be displayed together with a prompt for the new request list.
-If used with **\--clear**, a confirmation prompt for clearing the optional dependencies will appear.
+The current optional dependencies are displayed together with a prompt for the new request list.
+If used with **\--clear**, a confirmation prompt for clearing the optional dependencies appears.

 **-c\|\--clear**